apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 ## header-file

 This is like `<source-file>` element but specifically for platforms such as iOS and Android that distinguish between source files, headers, and resources.
-This is not supported by Windows.

 Attributes(type) <br/> <span class="sub-header">Only for platform:</span> | Description
 ---------------- | ------------